About the Program

 Participants will have access to the libraries at The George Washington University, the National Security Archive, the Library of Congress, and other research libraries in Washington, DC.

-In addition to attending lectures, all participants take part in a foreign policy simulation, work on group projects and write a policy memorandum on a U.S. foreign policy issue of their choice.
+In addition to attending lectures, all participants work on group projects and write a policy memorandum on a U.S. foreign policy issue of their choice.
 After the two-week program is completed, participants write a substantive research paper on U.S. foreign policy.
 Upon successful completion of the program, participants earn academic credit from The George Washington University.